Skip to main content

 If residency is triggered, foreign-source income can become part of Brazilian taxable income in this context.
 Receita Federal guidance on carnê-leão includes taxable income from foreign sources.
 If you previously completed Saída Definitiva do País, guidance says taxation is limited to Brazil-source income.
 Foreign income is no longer declared in Brazil unless residency is triggered again.

 For tax budgeting, do not rely on old summaries.
-Put Add current threshold after verification into your plan for current rates, bands, and filing cutoffs.
+Confirm current rates, bands, thresholds, and filing cutoffs from official tax guidance or qualified source records before using them in your plan.
 For a deeper residency breakdown, read A Guide to Tax Residency in Brazil for Digital Nomads.

 Do not guess here.
 U.S. citizens remain taxable by the IRS on worldwide income while abroad, so the better option depends on your numbers and your expected stay pattern.